danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 * Perform the operation on individual items in the collection
 * Perform the operation on batches of items from the collection

-The first case is already covered by the `CollectionOperator` protocol.
-Just implement it and you're good to go.
-For the other two cases, let's create more specialized versions of the protocol.
+The first case is already described by the `CollectionOperator` protocol, although it does not provide an implementation.
+For the other two cases, let's create some specialized versions of the protocol.

 ### Item operator